wokka112/TM470_Scoreboard/README.md

 ## Acknowledgments

 * [Rankade](https://rankade.com/) gave a lot of inspiration.
 I also highly recommend checking them out for the more competitive as they provide a much more accurate skill rating system.

+# Attribution

+This readme was created with a readme template from [Billie Thompson](https://gist.github.com/PurpleBooth).
+The readme template is available at https://gist.github.com/PurpleBooth/109311bb0361f32d87a2.